 I spent a lot of the day working on an upcoming post 🙂 The boys were cute, cuddled up next to me on the couch!

 Lunch salad on repeat!
 And if you’re wondering, those are clover sprouts on top!
 They add a delicious and nutritious crisp.

 The dogs and I took an afternoon walk after I finished one of my projects.
 I took them both together for three miles, and they were so well behaved!
 I was so proud of them.
-The both walked on my left side and didn’t act out at all.
+They both walked on my left side and didn’t act out at all.
 Life is so much better after training.
 No more unnecessary stress!
-I’m finally understanding their behavior.
+I finally understand their behavior.
 And they seem happier, too.

 Afternoon snack: unsweetened coconut milk yogurt + Powdered peanut butter + vanilla protein powder with honey crisp apple slices!
 You could also add collagen powder to this.

 I treated myself to some Halo Top with almond butter, and no sugar added vegan dark chocolate chips for dessert while watching The Bachelor!
 I tried the dairy-free vanilla maple and dairy-free chocolate almond crunch.
 The chocolate almond crunch wasn’t as chocolatey as I would have liked.
 The vanilla maple did not disappoint.